BrightstarDB/BrightstarDB/doc/src/Running_BrightstarDB.rst

 *********************************************

 The installer will create a windows service called "BrightstarDB".
-This exposes a WCF service endpoint that can be used to access the database.
+This exposes a RESTful HTTP service endpoint that can be used to access the database.
-The configuration for this service can be found in BrightstarService.exe.config in the `[INSTALLDIR]\Service` folder.
+The configuration for this service can be found in `BrightstarService.exe.config` in the `[INSTALLDIR]\\Service` folder.

 *****************************************
  Running BrightstarDB as an Application